Andrea-de-Varda/MMM-universals/README.md

 `python3 ITCT.py -c input_file.txt`

 ### Corpora generated through PCFG - Section 4.1
 The file `PCFG_corpora.py` contains the code to build the four artificial corpora employed in our first experiment (nested brackets, flat brackets, zipf corpus, random corpus).
+The 1,000 sentences datasets are available in the folder `artificial_corpora`.

 ### Adjacent tokens count - Section 4.4.1
 The file `adjacent_count.py` counts the amount of identical adjacent tokens in Wikipedia dumps in English, Chinese, and Finnish.